 More details about switching workload to Intune on Microsoft learn.

-we are working on different features of SCCM in our organization, and also some of our colleague getting their hands dirty on Inutne and autopilot, however while looking at SCCM Co management feature I observed that it has functionality to shift the workload to intune.
-My question is when Microsoft announced that from Sept1, 2019 they will retire the Hybrid MDM service offering and asking users to move from Hybrid MDM to Intune standalone, then in this case how different the “Co-Management” feature is ?
+Hey SC Dudes, we are working on different features of SCCM in our organization, and also some of our colleague getting their hands dirty on Inutne and autopilot, however while looking at SCCM Co management feature I observed that it has functionality to shift the workload to intune.
+My question is when Microsoft announced that from Sept1, 2019 they will retire the Hybrid MDM service offering and asking users to move from Hybrid MDM to Intune standalone, then in this case how different the "Co-Management" feature is ?
 Co-management is also working as hybrid which allows to perform some task using Configuration manager and shifting some task of CM to intune.
 Then will this feature also deprecated soon ? or Co-management is altogether different theory ?
+Regards, Suraj

-> 2. Windows 10 devices that are enrolled in Intune and then install with the Configuration Manager client.
+Hi Jonathan, Is there a blog that I can follow for the second path? > 2.
+Windows 10 devices that are enrolled in Intune and then install with the Configuration Manager client.

-I have similar problem like James have: “Have enrolled a device, it says that it is managed by MDM/ConfigMgr Agent but the Azure AD Device MDM is still set to none.”
+Hello, I have similar problem like James have: "Have enrolled a device, it says that it is managed by MDM/ConfigMgr Agent but the Azure AD Device MDM is still set to none."
+It's been more than two weeks and status still not changing.
+Additionally did some tests and confirm that workstations are receiving Windows Update for Business policy from Intune.

 No Idea, why co-management keeps failing at error MDM enrollment failed with error code 0xcaa9001f